audioxide/data/data/posts/20200306-funnyfarm-iv.md

 type: funnyfarm
 tags: []
 featuredimage: funnyfarm-images/4-good-as-gould.jpg
+featuredimageAlt: Ink drawing of a contract drawn on a pub napkin
 title: "Funnyfarm IV: Good as Gould"
 summary: In which the band members sign away their children’s inheritances.
 And their grandchildren’s
 author: fred